 Calculate current monthly inflation 2024 for Germany

-At the end of each month, the Federal Statistical Office publishes the preliminary monthly inflation rate for the year 2024.
-The data in the following table relates to the current publication dated 2024/03/12.
 The annual values are the preliminary results that would result from the monthly inflation rates published to date:

-The current monthly consumer price index CPI2024 is calculated from the monthly consumer price index CPI2023 of the year 2023 and the inflation rate I of the current month:
+The current monthly consumer price index CPI2024 is calculated from the monthly consumer price index

 CPI2024 = (I / 100 + 1) * CPI2023.

-The annual value for the consumer price index CPI 2024 is calculated from the average of the monthly values resulting from the inflation rates already published.
-The annual value for the CPI 2023 consumer price index is calculated from the average of the corresponding monthly values.
-The annual value I for the inflation rate is calculated from the two annual values of the consumer price index CPI2024 and CPI2023:
+of the corresponding monthly values.
+The annual value I for the inflation rate is calculated from the two annual values of the consumer price index

 I = (CPI2024 / CPI2023 - 1) * 100.

-According to this calculation, the provisional inflation rate for 2024 would be 2,7 %.
+According to this calculation, the provisional inflation rate for

 Estimation of the inflation rate for coming years